champred/UPR-Android/README.md

 **Q: What versions of Android are supported?**

-A: Officially, only Android 10+ is supported, however there is a compatibility APK built for Android 8+ that may work on older devices.
-To use it, download the APK that has `android8` in the filename.
+A: Officially, only Android 10+ is supported, however there is a [compatibility APK](https://github.com/champred/UPR-Android/releases/download/v0.1.2a/upr-android8-v0.1.2a.apk) built for Android 8+ that may work on older devices.
+This version is missing many of the newer features and fixes.

 **Q: Are 3DS games supported?**